orthanc-mirrors/orthanc-book/Sphinx/source/faq/nginx.rst

 Enabling CORS
 -------------

-Orthanc does not feature support for `cross-origin resource sharing (CORS)
+Orthanc does not feature built-in support for `cross-origin resource sharing (CORS)
 <https://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_.
 It
 is however possible to enable it with a nginx reverse proxy.
 Here is a sample configuration for nginx::